 How the benefit works

 Eligible female members may use their well visit at their gynecologist or their primary care physician, but not both, in a covered year.
-If a female visits both doctors in the same covered year, only the first well office visit received will be allowed.
-See the Cervical cancer screening section below for information about how a Pap test is covered.
+If a woman visits both doctors in the same covered year, only the first routine office visit received will be covered.
+Females ages 18-65 can receive a Pap test each calendar year at no member cost through PEBA Perks.
+In years when you are not eligible for an adult well visit, you can still receive a Pap test at no member cost.

 Frequency of visits